Hyperparameter (machine learning): Considerations

-Difficulty learnable parameters
+Difficulty-learnable parameters

-Usually, but not always, hyperparameters cannot be learned using well known gradient based methods (such as gradient descent, LBFGS) - which are commonly employed to learn parameters.
-These hyperparameters are those parameters describing a model representation that cannot be learned by common optimization methods but nonetheless affect the loss function.
+The objective function is typically non-differentiable with respect to hyperparameters.
+As a result, in most instances, hyperparameters cannot be learned using gradient-based optimization methods (such as gradient descent), which are commonly employed to learn model parameters.
+These hyperparameters are those parameters describing a model representation that cannot be learned by common optimization methods, but nonetheless affect the loss function.
 An example would be the tolerance hyperparameter for errors in support vector machines.

 Untrainable parameters

-Sometimes, hyperparameters cannot be learned from the training data because they aggressively increase the capacity of a model and can push the loss function to an undesired minimum (overfitting to, and picking up noise in the data), as opposed to correctly mapping the richness of the structure in the data.
+Sometimes, hyperparameters cannot be learned from the training data because they aggressively increase the capacity of a model and can push the loss function to an undesired minimum (overfitting to the data), as opposed to correctly mapping the richness of the structure in the data.
 For example, if we treat the degree of a polynomial equation fitting a regression model as a trainable parameter, the degree would increase until the model perfectly fit the data, yielding low training error, but poor generalization performance.